As already hinted at in the title, the ASO Keywords will have a strong impact on how you boost the discoverability of your mobile apps and games.

 You identify a big Opportunity with the keyword "Medieval Puzzle."
 However, if that keyword doesn’t have Relevance to your game, people may not recognize your arcade game as a "medieval puzzle."
 It will not bring you installs.

-Leveraging “Cost of Opportunity” and “Relevance” of your selected keywords it’s a job that you will have to do yourself through analysis and experimentation.
+Leveraging the "Cost of Opportunity" and "Relevance" of your selected keywords it's a job that you will have to do yourself through analysis and experimentation.

 Step 3: Implement & track your definitive ASO Keywords

-Once you have detected the keywords that will give you better results, the last step you must do is implement them in your ASO keywords and metadata fields and let the search algorithm do their work.
+Once you have detected the keywords that will give you better results, the last step you must do is to implement them in your ASO keywords and metadata fields and let the search algorithm do their work.